RokasBagdonas/RokasBagdonas/README.md

 ### About me

-I am a C# Solutions Analysit at Everis Consultancy with Computer Science BSc degree.
+C# Solutions Analysit at Everis Consultancy with Computer Science BSc degree.
 Particularly interested in Web and Software development, looking to improve and learn new technologies.

 ### Current project: [Terraforming Mars API](https://github.com/RokasBagdonas/terra-mars-api) :rocket: